brontosaurusrex/brontosaurusrex.github.io/books.md

 ## Alien Clay (Adrian Tchaikovsky - 2024)

 > On the distant world of Kiln lie the ruins of an alien civilization.
 It's the greatest discovery in humanity's spacefaring history - yet who were its builders and where did they go?

+## Binti (Novella by Nnedi Okorafor - 2015)

+From wikipedia:
+> The novella has 3 sequels.
+The first, Binti: Home, was released on January 31, 2017.
+The third installment, Binti: The Night Masquerade, was released in January 2018, and was nominated for the 2019 Hugo Award for Best Novella.
+Subsequently, DAW/Penguin/PRH published an omnibus edition of the three novellas with an additional short story titled "Binti: Sacred Fire", which serves as an interlude between Binti and Home.

+> A young woman named Binti is the first member of the Himba people from Earth to be accepted into the prestigious intergalactic university Oomza Uni.
+Upon being notified of her acceptance, Binti runs away from home and boards a transport ship to Oomza Uni.
+While in transit, the ship is hijacked by the Meduse, a jellyfish-like alien species that was previously at war with the Khoush